mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Changes the function makes to the array elements are not visible to the caller.
-To avoid copying and allow the caller to see changes, write functions to accept a pointer to an array rather than an array.
+To avoid copying and allow the caller to see changes, write functions to accept a pointer to an array rather than an array and pass pointers.

 ### Slices